huzaifahtariqahmed/GAN-Trained-on-Stanford-Cars-Dataset/README.md

 This repository contains a Jupyter Notebook showcasing a trained Generative Adversarial Network (GAN).
 The notebook demonstrates the process of training a GAN to generate synthetic data/images, visualizing results, and analyzing its performance.

-## Features

-- **GAN Architecture**: Implements a generator and discriminator model.
-- **Training Workflow**: Details on loss functions, optimizers, and training loop for GAN.
-- **Visualization**: Displays generated samples at different training epochs to monitor progress.
-- **Analysis**: Includes metrics or qualitative evaluation to assess the performance of the GAN.

 ## Repository Contents

 - `trained_GAN.ipynb`: Main Jupyter notebook containing the code, visualizations, and explanations.